Where To Seek Mental Health Help And Treatment

 The type of care you need depends on the type and severity of your condition.
 If you’re in New Jersey and experiencing an emotional or mental health crisis, go to a psychiatric screening center.
 Crisis-screening centers are open 24 hours a day and provide guaranteed care that includes assessment and diagnosis, as well as a discussion of whether inpatient care would benefit you.
 Here are the designated psychiatric screening centers that are in every county in New Jersey.

-If you aren’t in crisis, the most common way to access mental health care is through your primary care doctor.
+If you aren’t in crisis, the most common way to access mental health care near you is through your primary care doctor.
 Your doctor will guide you to most appropriate care for your needs.
 Your insurance company may refer you to specific providers or facilities.

 Where is mental health treatment provided?